 Closing the Social Inequality Gap in the Philippines

-Poverty doesn't just make it difficult for families to survive, it can also have much wider economic consequences.
-In the Philippines, where more than a quarter of the country's population of 92.3 million lives below the poverty line, social and economic inequality is a major problem.
+Poverty doesn't just make it difficult for families to survive, it can also have much wider economic impact.
+In the Philippines, where more than a quarter of the country's population of 92.3 million lives below the poverty line, economic and social inequality is a major problem.
 The Philippines has one of the highest rates of income inequality in the world, and unless action is taken, the gap will continue to widen.
 ChildFund has operated in the Philippines since 1954 and works to ensure the nation's poorest children and their families have access to the food, health care and education they need to survive.

 According to the ASEAN Trade Union Council, the Philippines has the highest rate of economic and social inequality in Southeast Asia.
 This problem is not limited to personal wealth.
 Land distribution, educational and vocational opportunities and basic welfare programs are also affected by the growing disparity between the Philippines' richest and poorest citizens.